digitallawyer/openlegaldictionary/_definitions/relocatio.md

 ---
 title: Relocatio
 permalink: "/definitions/relocatio.html"
-body: Lat ln the civil law.
+body: Lat in the civil law.
 A renewal of a lease on Its determination.
 It may be either express or tacit; the latter is when the tenant holds over with the knowl-edge and withont objection of the landlord.
 Mackeld.
 Rom.
 Law, f 412
 published_at: '2018-07-07'